DmitriyChrist/obsidian-mobile-toolkit/README.md

 I sincerely hope that the materials presented here will not leave you indifferent and I would like to receive feedback from you in the form of comments, suggestions, or ideas.

-Almost all of the content was written with the help of AI.
-I plan to use this small project-collection as an educational platform.

 Some examples are collected from various sources, including existing GitHub repositories.